Kotlin/KEEP/proposals/open-ended-ranges.md

 adjacent ranges neither have a point where they overlap, nor a point between them that is not contained in these ranges.

-Even sometimes when the value is already discrete, for example, when it is expressed as a `Double` number, and it is possible to represent a half-open range with a closed one by adjusting one of its bounds, in practice it is not convenient to work with such ranges:
+Even sometimes when the value is already discrete, for example, when it is expressed as a `Double` number, and it is possible to emulate a half-open range with a closed one by adjusting one of its bounds, in practice it is not convenient to work with such ranges:

 ```kotlin